Local Shapley: Model-Induced Locality and Optimal Reuse in Data Valuation: Empirical Evaluation

 On \textbf{WKNN} (Figure~\ref{fig:scaling}(a)), all global baselines exhibit steep growth in both runtime and training count over their observable ranges.
 Local-MC flattens earlier due to coalition space reduction but still requires substantial model trainings.
 In contrast, LSMR-A remains nearly flat across the entire range.
 At $|\mathcal{D}|=10{,}000$, LSMR-A is more than five orders of magnitude faster than Global-MC, converging in under two minutes where global methods are infeasible to run.
 On \textbf{Decision Tree} (Figure~\ref{fig:scaling}(b)), LSMR-A stays nearly constant on both metrics across the entire range, whereas Global-MC increases by more than two orders of magnitude as $|\mathcal{D}|$ grows from 50 to 200.
-By explicitly exploiting model-induced locality, LSMR-A delivers substantial speedups over global Shapley baselines.
 Local-MC also levels off, but at a scale about one order of magnitude higher than LSMR-A, further demonstrating that the subset reuse mechanism consistently yields additional computational savings.

 This scaling trend is consistent with Theorems~\ref{thm:lsmra-concentration} and~\ref{thm:lsmra-distinct}: when the support size is fixed, the number of distinct subsets is bounded independently of $|\mathcal{D}|$, so the amortized retraining cost per test point decreases as the dataset grows, with concentration guarantees preserving estimation stability under reuse.
 The widening gap between LSMR-A and global baselines across both model families further demonstrates that the framework remains effective in regimes where global methods are computationally infeasible.